 Commissioned by Glasgow International (2018).

-Kapwani Kiwanga (born in Hamilton, ON, Canada: lives in Paris, France), an artist with French and Canadian nationality, is the inaugural winner of the Frieze Artist Award in 2018.
-Her work is shaped by her academic background in anthropology and comparative religion, and often involves multiple formats and media in order to make possible a diversity of experiences for the viewer.
-Kiwanga employs strategies of social scientific research in her work.
+Kapwani Kiwanga (born in 1978, Hamilton, Canada; lives in Paris, France) is a French and Canadian artist.
+Her work is shaped by her academic background in anthropology and comparative religion and often involves multiple formats and media to make a diversity of experiences for the viewer possible.
+Kapwani received the 2018 Sobey Award and was the winner of the 2020 Prix Marcel Duchamp.

 1352 Lakeshore Road East